 QUESTIONS ABOUT SCALES

 WHERE ARE SCALES USUALLY FOUND?
 These insects typically prefer warm, dry conditions, and can show up indoors or outdoors.
-They are usually brought in by introducing an already infected plant.
-This is one of the reasons why it’s always a good idea to quarantine a new houseplant.
+They are usually brought in by introducing a plant that's already infested.
+This is one reason why it’s always a good idea to quarantine a new houseplant.
 There are over 8,000 different species of scale, each with their own preferences for the type of plant/environment they like.

 WHAT DO THEY EAT?
-Scales are sap-sucking pests, and they’re not fussy about which plants they feed on!
+Scales are sap-sucking pests, and they’re usually not fussy about which plants they feed on.

 CAN THEY FLY?
 Some scales do have wings, but they don’t function particularly well so they are very unlikely to use them.
 Spread will generally occur during their ‘crawler’ stage.

 WHY ARE THEY SO HARD TO GET RID OF?
 Scales attach very firmly to their host plant.
 They also form a waxy armor coating, under which they lay eggs.
 These protective shields are very resistant to treatment, so it can be difficult to eliminate or prevent spread with pesticide alone.
 This is why mechanical removal is necessary.
 You may need to take several different steps or treatment options in order to eradicate them, especially if your plants are indoors where there are no biological predators.
 Once you’ve physically removed all visible scales, make sure to follow-up with insecticidal soap or horticultural oil to eliminate the crawlers as well.